fluxninja/aperture/docs/content/reference/configuration/controller.md

 See also [Aperture Controller installation](/get-started/installation/controller/controller.md).
 :::

-List of all config parameters for Aperture Controller.
+List of all configuration parameters for Aperture Controller.

 <!---
 Generated File Starts